right4mat/DateDiff/README.md

 # Date Calculator

-Date Calculator is a php command line tool for preforming date based calculations.
+Date Calculator is a php command-line tool for preforming date based calculations.

 ## Features

 - subtraction

+## Requirements

+- PHP 7.3 or higher (To support PHPUnit 9)

 ## Installation